Milongas (Tango Parties)

 Location: All events will take place at Forever Dancing Ballroom with easy access and free ample parking.
 5818 Seminary Rd., suite B, Falls Church, VA, 22041

-Here are some basic Milonga Etiquette:
+Here Are Some Basic Milonga Etiquette:

 Prior to the dance.